sanyassyed/sf_eviction/README.md

     source env_variables.sh
     prefect cloud login -k $PREFECT_CLOUD_API
     # prefect block register --file create_prefect_blocks.py
+    # Only for testing
     python flows/etl_web_to_gcs.py
     ```
     - This will create a new folder called data_eviction in the project root folder with the data
     - This data will then be read and written to GCS
     - You can check the flow status on Prefect Cloud UI

+6. Create Deployment
+    * A flow can have multiple deployments and you can think of it as the container of metadata needed for the flow to be scheduled.
+This might be what type of infrastructure the flow will run on, or where the flow code is stored, maybe it’s scheduled or has certain parameters.
+[Ref:](https://github.com/discdiver/prefect-zoomcamp/tree/main/flows/03_deployments)

+    ```bash
+    # to deploy the flow with a schedule, it should then be available on prefect cloud under Deployments
+    python flows/deplot_etl_web_gcs.py
+    # inspect the deployment to check the pareameters and schedule
+    prefect deployment inspect ParentFlow/web_to_gcs_etl
+    # start the agent
+    prefect agent start --work-queue "development"
+    # in detached mode use `screen -A -m -d -S prefectagent prefect agent start --work-queue "development"`
+    # run the deployment
+    prefect deployment run ParentFlow/web_to_gcs_etl
+    ```

 ## Logging out:
 ```bash
 #####Jupyter###